sledesmadev/sledesmadev/README.md

 - 👋 Hi, I’m Sendoa Ledesma, thank you for watching my Git repository !!

-- 👀 I’m mostly interested in Backend development but I enjoy working with both parts of the stack as I'm currently working as Full stack developer.
+- 👀 I’m mostly interested in Backend development but I enjoy working with both parts of the stack although I'm currently a backend developer.

-- 🌱 I’m currently learning Spring Boot, Docker and AWS.
+- 🌱 I’m currently working on improving my skills in Spring boot, Microservices, Docker and Azure.

 - 📫 You can contact me in this mail: sledesmadev@gmail.com